s-pyadyshev/s-pyadyshev/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on freelance
-- 🌱 I’m currently learning React Advanced patterns, MobX
+- 🌱 I’m currently learning Backend (PHP, Node.js) basics, Advanced JS/React, Vue basics
-- 👯 I’m looking to collaborate on something challenging and interesting
-- 🤔 I’m looking for help with Backend
-- 💬 Ask me about anything
-- 📫 How to reach me: ...
 - ⚡ Fun fact: There is no free will, we are all a set of commands

 ---